-Typically based on the exterior measurements of an upper floor and generally consists of finished flooring, ceiling, forced air HVAC systems, and windows.
-The contributory value of the upper floor finished area is less than that of the main floor unfinished area.
+It is typically based on the exterior measurements of an upper floor area and generally consists of finished flooring, ceiling, forced air HVAC systems, and windows.
+This also includes any finished basement area.
+The contributory value of the upper floor finished area and the basement finished area is less than that of the main floor unfinished area.